 - 1/3 cup basil sugar

-*If you use frozen, make sure you defrost them and strain out the excess liquid before adding then to the batter.
+*If you use frozen, make sure you defrost them and strain out the excess liquid before adding them to the batter.

 - Preheat oven to 350ºF.